Home

 The last days of other popes were more difficult.

-Pope Pius XII had offered of himself a very different image than that of Pope John Paul II: either because of his shyness or because he believed it was appropriate to his role, he rarely appeared in person and when he did so it was with all the pomp of the past centuries: thus it was particularly unfortunate the disloyalty of his doctor, who in 1958, with a hidden camera, took some picture of the dying pope and sold them to a magazine.
+Pope Pius XII had offered of himself a very different image than that of Pope John Paul II: either because of his shyness or because he believed it was appropriate to his role, he rarely appeared in person and when he did so it was with all the pomp of the past centuries.
+It was even more unfortunate that some pictures of the dying pope were sold to a magazine by his disloyal doctor who, in 1958, had taken these with a hidden camera.

 Pope Pius IX had reigned for 32 years, proving false the prophecy that no pope could stay in office for more than 25 years, which was the assumed period spent by St. Peter in Rome.
 But his long pontificate had been very controversial and his repression of the Italian patriots, which included the death penalty for those accused of conspiracy, was not forgotten.
-He passed away in 1878 and in his will he expressed the desire to be buried in Basilica di S. Lorenzo fuori le Mura, but the political situation (the Holy See did not recognize the Italian annexation of Rome) suggested to delay the translation of the body.
+He passed away in 1878 and in his will he expressed the desire to be buried in the Basilica di S. Lorenzo fuori le Mura, but the political situation (the Holy See did not recognize the Italian annexation of Rome) suggested delaying the transfer of the body.
 A few years later, with the agreement of the Italian Government, arrangements were made to move the body at night by just a simple carriage and in a very secret way: nevertheless the news leaked and a group of anticlericals managed to block the carriage on Ponte Sant'Angelo and the body of the pope very narrowly escaped being thrown in the Tiber.
+It reached its destination and it was eventually placed in a lavishly decorated chapel in the oldest part of the Basilica.

-Pope Pius VI passed away in 1799 in the French town of Valence, where Napoleon had confined him and only in 1802 the emperor allowed the translation of his body to Rome.
+Pope Pius VI passed away in 1799 in the French town of Valence, where Napoleon had confined him and only in 1802 the emperor allowed the transfer of his body to Rome.

 Mourning John Paul II: the media prepare for another day of hard work (on the left the dome of S. Giovanni dei Fiorentini)